 When are you finished with your website?
 You never are, a challenge that makes it difficult to measure progress or evaluate results when a website project is in the works.
 As a result, a website design process can become a painful, month after month affair that never seems to end.
-Here are some strategies we’ve used to build websites faster, keep a momentum, and keep your sanity.
+Here are some strategies we’ve used to create a faster, smarter web design process, keep momentum, and keep your sanity.

 commit, commit, commit